Alternatives to AA: Evidence-Based Recovery Options

 Moderation Management

-For people with mild to moderate alcohol problems who want to learn to drink responsibly rather than quit entirely, moderation management programs offer structured support.
-This approach isn’t appropriate for everyone—particularly those with severe alcohol dependence—but can be effective for certain individuals.
+For people with mild to moderate alcohol problems who want to learn to control their drinking rather than quit entirely, moderation-based programs provide structured support.
+This isn’t appropriate for everyone — particularly those with severe alcohol use disorder — but for the right person, it can be a self-respecting path forward.
+And when moderation turns out to be too difficult, it often serves as a stepping stone toward choosing abstinence on one’s own terms.

 Medication-Assisted Treatment

-FDA-approved medications like naltrexone, Antabuse, and acamprosate can help reduce cravings and support recovery.
-These medications work best when combined with therapy or counseling.
+FDA-approved medications like naltrexone, acamprosate, and Antabuse can reduce cravings and support the change process.
+I view these medications as practical tools — not cures, but useful additions to a comprehensive treatment plan.
+They work best when combined with therapy.

 Ready to Get Started?